 Lizardfolk vary in appearance more than any known people in the world.
-Height, build, color, patterns, scale density, posture, even the shape of their hands and feet can vary dramatically from one lizardfolk to another.
+Height, build, bulk, color, markings, scale density, posture, even the shape of their hands and feet can vary dramatically from one lizardfolk to another.

-Height and bulk varies greatly.
-They grow to be 4 to 6 ft tall when they mature.
+They grow to be 4-6 ft. tall by the time they are 20.
 Some remain slender while others nearly rival dwarves in heartiness.

 Never Stop Growing

-Unlike other people, lizardfolk do not cease growing after they reach maturity.
-They continue to grow at a slower pace until death, allowing elders to be twice the size of young adult lizardfolk.
+Lizardfolk do not cease growing.
+After they reach maturity—around 20—they continue to grow at a slower pace until death, allowing elders to be twice the size of young adult lizardfolk.

 Without internal means to regulate body temperature, lizardfolk rely on external means to stay warm.
 Fire and magic are among the two most common.

 If they get too cold, they will get stiffer, losing dexterity and mobility.
 If they continue to freeze, they will slip into a deep sleep and either wake when properly warmed or die.